meta-star/rita/README.md

-Rita - an natural language calculator
+Rita - a natural language calculator
 ==================

 A part of [RL Project](https://project.starinc.xyz/rl), a research project of [Star Inc.](https://starinc.xyz)